Slave states and free states: Early history

-One of the other compromises of the Constitution was the creation of the three-fifths clause by which slave states acquired increased representation in the House of Representatives and Electoral College equivalent to 60 percent of their disenfranchised slave populations.
-Slave states had wanted 100 percent of their slaves to be counted, whereas Northern states argued that none should be.
+Another compromise in the Constitution was the Three-Fifths Clause, by which slave states acquired increased representation in the House of Representatives and Electoral College equivalent to 60 percent of their disenfranchised slave populations.
+Slave states had wanted 100 percent of their slaves to be counted, whereas Northern states argued that none should be, because, as Elbridge Gerry said, why should "blacks, who were property in the South", count toward representation "any more than the Cattle & horses of the North"?

-New territories
+New Territories

 The Northwest Ordinance of 1787, passed just before the U.S. Constitution was ratified, had prohibited slavery in the federal Northwest Territory.
 The southern boundary of the territory was the Ohio River, which was regarded as a westward extension of the Mason-Dixon line.
-The territory was generally settled by New Englanders and American Revolutionary War veterans granted land there.
+The territory was generally settled by New Englanders and American Revolutionary War veterans who were granted land there.
 The 6 states created from the territory were all free states: Ohio (1803), Indiana (1816), Illinois (1818), Michigan (1837), Wisconsin (1848), and Minnesota (1858).

-By 1815, the momentum for antislavery reform, state by state, appeared to run out of steam, with half of the states having already abolished slavery (Northeast), prohibited from the start (Midwest) or committed to eliminating slavery, and half committed to continuing the institution indefinitely (South).
+By 1815, the momentum for anti-slavery reform appeared to run out of steam, with half the states having already abolished slavery (Northeast), prohibited it from the start (Midwest), or committed to eliminating it, and half committed to continuing the institution indefinitely (South).

-The potential for political conflict over slavery at a federal level made politicians concerned about the balance of power in the Senate, where each State was represented by two senators.
+The potential for political conflict over slavery at the federal level made politicians concerned about the balance of power in the Senate, where each state was represented by two senators.
 With an equal number of slave states and free states, the Senate was equally divided on issues important to the South.
-As the population of the free states began to outstrip the population of the slave states, leading to control of the House of Representatives by free states, the Senate became the preoccupation of slave-state politicians interested in maintaining a congressional veto over federal policy in regard to slavery and other issues important to the South.
+As the population of the free states began to outstrip the population of the slave states, leading to control of the House of Representatives by free states, the Senate became the preoccupation of slave-state politicians interested in maintaining a congressional veto over federal policy with regard to slavery and other issues important to the South.
 As a result of this preoccupation, slave states and free states were often admitted into the Union in opposite pairs to maintain the existing Senate balance between slave and free states.

 Missouri Compromise

-Controversy over whether Missouri should be admitted as a slave state resulted in the Missouri Compromise of 1821, which specified that territory acquired in the Louisiana Purchase north of latitude 36° 30', which described most of Missouri's southern border, would, except for Missouri, be organized as free states, and territory south of that line would be reserved for organization as slave states.
-As part of the compromise, Maine. on August 19, 1821, was admitted as a free state.
+Controversy over whether Missouri should be admitted as a slave state resulted in the Missouri Compromise of 1820, which specified that territory acquired in the Louisiana Purchase north of latitude 36° 30', which described most of Missouri's southern border, would, except for Missouri, become free states, and territory south of that line would become slave states.
+As part of the compromise, Maine, on August 19, 1821, was admitted as a free state.